 Imagine you try to capture the essence of reality through your senses.
 Sensation and perception play pivotal roles in this process.
 Sensation gathers raw data from our environment through our senses.
 Perception interprets this raw data within the brain.

-Consider a shopping app that highlights sale prices in blue.
-While effective for most, users with color vision deficiency may not notice this, as the blue blends into the background for them.
+Let’s think about a shopping app that highlights sale prices in blue.
+While effective for most people, users with color vision deficiency well may not notice this, as the blue blends into the background for them.
 This example shows how design based on one perception can mislead others with different sensory experiences.

 There are a few reasons why this matters in design:

-• Optical illusions: Illusions like the Ponzo or Müller-Lyer trick make our brains think that we see lines of different lengths or objects of different sizes.
+Optical illusions: Illusions like the Ponzo or Müller-Lyer trick make our brains think that we see lines of different lengths or objects of different sizes, when they’ve actually got the same length and the like.
 You should be aware of these effects, as visual choices can mislead users unintentionally.

-Be aware of the fluidity of sensation and perception to deliver successful experiences.
-Consider the potential for misinterpretation due to illusions, personal histories and our pattern-seeking brains.
+It’s vital to be aware of the fluidity of sensation and perception to deliver successful experiences.
+Consider the potential for misinterpretation due to illusions, personal histories and our pattern-seeking brains—and the users’ brains that might misinterpret something are the same brains that can (mis)judge your design.
 As you understand these complexities and anticipate diverse user responses, you can craft designs that guide perception effectively to create intuitive and inclusive products for all.

 4. Use Touch and Haptics in Design

-Touch is our sense of feeling things through physical contact.
+Touch is our sense of feeling things through physical contact—and it can be extremely sensitive.
 In design, this mainly refers to how users interact with touchscreens.
 Haptics is the technology that simulates the sense of touch.
 Think of subtle vibrations or bumps on your phone.
 Haptics add a physical dimension to digital interactions.

 Use these five guidelines to add touch and haptics to the design: